 Now it’s time to jump into the lab and configure the NSX-T side of things.

-Create VLAN backed Logical Segment
+Create a VLAN-backed Logical Segment

 - Create a new segment and don’t attach it to any gateway.